milesmcc/personal/content/posts/classmates-legal-threat-fizz-defcon.md

 What do you do when you get a letter like this?
 Well, I kind of freaked out.
 I was angry and scared.

 Here’s the first thing my friend Cooper said in our disclosure group chat when we got the threat: “Stay calm.
 Don’t do anything fucking stupid.
 We’re going to need a lawyer.”
-If you can’t tell from his wisdom: It was not Cooper’s first time dealing with legal threats.
+If you can’t tell from his wisdom, it was not Cooper’s first time dealing with legal threats.

 We started asking for help in our network, and within a few days, we were connected with Kurt and Andrew at the Electronic Frontier Foundation.
 Kurt and Andrew generously agreed to represent us in our response to the letter pro bono.